constellation-daq/Constellation/docs/manual/concepts/satellite.md

 * The `INIT` state indicates that the satellite has been initialized.

-  Initialization comprises the reception of the configuration from a controller and the start of heartbeat publication through the CHP protocol.
-At this point, the satellite as been made aware of other satellites in the Constellation.
+  Initialization comprises the reception of the configuration from a controller.
   A first connection to the instrument hardware may be made at this point, using the configuration provided by the controller.

 * The `ORBIT` state signals that the satellite is ready for data taking.